TheScorpoi/mi4web/README.md

 ## Project Documentation

-The project documentation can be found in the following [page](https://thescorpoi.github.io/documentation) in our project website, or in the [doc](/doc/) directory in this repository.
+The project documentation can be found in the following [page](https://thescorpoi.github.io/) (in documentation section) in our project website, or in the [doc](/doc/) directory in this repository.

 #### Arquitecture